 The Toy & Miniature Museum is situated behind the Information Bureau and is the only one of its kind in South Africa.
 Close to Market Street is the town square, known as Die Braak, where there are some interesting buildings.
 The VOC Kruithuis (Powder House) (1777), the Old Rhenish Mission, the Church of St Mary (1852), the Coachman’s Cottage and the old Burgerhuis (1797) are all worth visiting.

-A visit to Spier will bring visitors all the magic of the winelands on one magnificent estate.
-Spier’s restaurants cater for everyone – from riverside picnics to fine food in many forms.
-Visit the Spier Wine Centre and taste wines from all over South Africa.
 The Cape Wine Academy in Stellenbosch offers visitors a wonderful opportunity of learning about local and international wines.
 Beginner courses will allow visitors an insight into the local wine industry before embarking on a tour of the wine routes.